José Ortiz-Echagüe: Biography

-As an entrepreneur and an engineer he is renowned for his work in the field of aviation and automobile industry.
-The beginning of his activity in the aircraft manufacturing business was marked in 1913 during his attempt to fly with a Morane-Saulnier from Paris to Madrid.
+As an entrepreneur and an engineer, he is renowned for his work in the fields of aviation and automobiles.
+The beginning of his activity in the aircraft manufacturing business was in 1913 during his attempt to fly a Morane-Saulnier from Paris to Madrid.
 When the plane caught fire, Ortiz-Echagüe not only managed to rescue himself as well as the engine undamaged, but he also brought it to Morocco and – in the middle of a military operation – used this for the construction of a new aircraft.
-After his final return from North Africa he founded in 1923 the aircraft manufacturer Construcciones Aeronáuticas SA (CASA) in Seville (licensed manufacturer by Bücker, Dornier, Heinkel, Junkers; today its successor EADS CASA is a partner in the construction of Airbus aircraft as a branch of EADS).
+After his final return from North Africa, he founded in 1923 the aircraft manufacturer Construcciones Aeronáuticas SA (CASA) in Seville (licensed manufacturer by Bücker, Dornier, Heinkel, Junkers; today its successor EADS CASA is a partner in the construction of Airbus aircraft as a branch of EADS).

 Later, in 1950, he established the first assembly line Spanish car maker 'Sociedad Española de Automóviles de Turismo S.A.'
 (S.E.A.T.
-S.A.) becoming its first ever President to be eventually appointed its Executive President until 1976, a year when he was named Honorary lifetime President of this car company (since 1986 SEAT has been a subsidiary of the Volkswagen group).
+S.A.), becoming its first president, later its executive president until 1976, when he was named honorary lifetime president of the car company (since 1986 SEAT has been a subsidiary of the Volkswagen group).

-Being a pioneer throughout his life, in 1959, once again he was flying at the age of 72 years as a co-pilot in an F-100 Sabre of the United States Air Force, which – as happened at that time with all U.S. combat aircraft in Europe – had been repaired at the CASA factory.
+Being a pioneer throughout his life, in 1959, once again he was flying at the age of 72 years as a co-pilot in an F-100 Sabre of the United States Air Force, which – as happened at that time with all American combat aircraft in Europe – had been repaired at the CASA factory.
 He was by then the oldest person to fly at supersonic speed.